jakubd/ipinfo/README.md

 ./install.sh
 ```

 and it will install into your current virtualenv.

-You will need to update the MaxMind database first with
+You will also need to download the MaxMind GeoLite databases first with `ipinfoupdate`:

 ```bash
 $ ipinfodbupdate